Quick: tell me all you know about FRBP 7041. Hint: it involves voluntary dismissals

 The glib takeaway of course is “read the rules”, first.
 The more nuanced view reminds us that many of the tools from Part VII of the bankruptcy rules on adversaries apply to motion practice.

-But what stood out to me was how prior counsel got sucked in to thinking because ECF provided a no fuss way to dispose of a troublesome case by just withdrawing it.
+But what stood out to me was how prior counsel got sucked in to thinking because ECF provided a no fuss, voluntary dismissal that disposed of a troublesome case by just withdrawing the motion.
 But a withdrawal bypassed the due process owed to the opposing party once they responded and the matter was at issue.

 More